deniellelakeson-eng/Backend-SCORECAM/README.md

 Once deployed, update your Flutter app with the Railway URL:

-> **Note**: The Flutter app (v0.5.8) includes a Hybrid XAI Explanation System that uses this backend for online GradCAM heatmaps.
-The app automatically falls back to offline CAM and offline JSON explanations when internet is unavailable.
+> **Note**: The Flutter app (v0.8.3) includes a Hybrid XAI Explanation System that uses this backend for online GradCAM heatmaps.
+The app automatically falls back to offline CAM and offline JSON explanations (42 plants) when internet is unavailable.
 See the main `README.md` for details on the XAI system.

 ```dart
 // lib/core/services/online_gradcam_service.dart